 FDR Compliance Program and Annual Attestation Requirements

-Senior Preferred obtains an annual attestation from its First-Tier Entities to ensure its FDRs are in compliance with applicable compliance program requirements.
+Senior Preferred obtains an annual attestation from its First Tier Entities to ensure they are in compliance with applicable compliance program requirements.
 An authorized individual from each First-Tier Entity must attest that its organization and any of its Downstream and/or Related Entities are in compliance with requirements relating to the following:

-- Completion of CMS’ general compliance and fraud, waste and abuse (FWA) training
+- Completion of general compliance and fraud, waste and abuse (FWA) training

 - Distribution of the Code of Conduct and compliance policies and maintaining record of distribution